A Simple Approach to Automated Spectral Clustering: Automated Spectral Clustering (AutoSC)

-Note that different $f$ can result in very different distribution of eigenvalues and the small eigenvalues are sensitive to $f$, $\theta$, and noise.
+Note that different $f$ can result in very different distributions of eigenvalues and the small eigenvalues are sensitive to $f$, $\theta$, and noise.
 Hence the objective in \eqref{eq.opt_problem} is not effective to compared different $f$ and $\theta$.
-In this paper, we define a new metric \textit{relative-eigen-gap}\footnote{Eigen-gap is usually defined as $\sigma_{k+1}-\sigma_k$.
-In this paper, we use ``Eigen-gap" for convenience.
-On the other hand, $\sigma_k$ is sensitive to noise and an average of $\sigma_1,\ldots,\sigma_k$ is more stable.
-A comparative study is in Appendix \ref{appendix_egreg}.} as follows
+In this paper, we define a new metric \textit{relative-eigen-gap} as follows

-where $\epsilon$ is a small constant (e.g. $10^{-6}$) to avoid zero denominator. $\textup{reg}(\bm{L})$ is not sensitive to the scale of the small eigenvalues.
+where $\varepsilon$ is a small constant (e.g. $10^{-6}$) to avoid zero denominator. $\textup{reg}(\bm{L})$ is not sensitive to the scale of the small eigenvalues.
 Therefore, instead of \eqref{eq.opt_problem}, we propose to solve

 where $\mathcal{F}$ is a set of pre-defined functions and $\Theta$ is a set of hyperparameters.
 In fact, \eqref{eq.main_searc} is equivalent to choosing one $\bm{A}$ (or $\bm{L}$) from a set of candidates constructed by different $f$ with different $\theta$, of which the \textit{relative-eigen-gap} is largest.
+The best $\theta$ can be found using grid search (or even random search).
+For convenience, we call the method AutoSC-GD.
+Table \ref{tab_f_theta} shows a few examples of $f$ and its parameters.
+One may use a weighted sum of affinity matrices given by different $f$, like \citep{huang2012affinity}, which however will introduce more hyperparameters.